All Episodes

 Hillary, she went off the deep end.

-Al Gore off the deep end, John McCain went off the deep end.
+John McCain went off the deep end.

-And you know, I just can tell you that I don't know what happens to people.
+And, you know, I just can tell you that I don't know what happens to people.

-Now, with that said, uh Mitt Romney made a lot of predictions about Donald Trump before the election, and I think he's an honest guy.
+Now, with that said, Mitt Romney made a lot of predictions about Donald Trump before the election, and I think he's an honest guy.

-I always like Mitt Romney.
+I always liked Mitt Romney.

 Personally, I liked him a lot.